Edinburgh, Glasgow, London firstname.lastname@example.org / 01316529873

 Engineered Wood flooring advantages

-Engineered wood flooring was conceptualized and designed with an eye on providing you with greater durability especially in places that are prone to moisture that could ruin any wooden floor.
+Engineered wood flooring was conceptualized and designed with an eye on providing you with greater durability especially in places that are prone to moisture that could ruin any wooden floors.
 Every wood has varying reactions to heat, humidity, dryness or cold that makes it expand or shrink, and engineered wood flooring has no such vulnerabilities.
-They are also often more readily available in much longer dimensions than solid wood flooring.
+They are also often more readily available in much longer dimensions engineered wood planks than solid wood flooring.

 They save you a lot of money and re much easier to install.
 Within minute your floor might be ready, including the under floor hearing.
 It also readily accommodates traditional fitting.